 King’s Ely boasts some of the region’s most historic, picturesque buildings yet teaching facilities are modern and purpose-built.
 Our close links with Ely Cathedral – one of the finest cathedrals in the world – make the perfect setting for concerts and performances, a daily extension to the school’s workspace, the school chapel, and a place of outstanding beauty and spirituality.

-Boarders, including the Ely Cathedral Boy and Girl Choristers, live in picturesque boarding houses, well led by caring housemasters and housemistresses.
+Boarders, including the Ely Cathedral Boy and Girl Choristers, live in Harry Potter-esque boarding houses, well led by caring housemasters and housemistresses.
 A strong pastoral structure where childhood is respected and cherished is a key feature.

-Music, drama, art and textiles are each embedded in the culture of King’s Ely.
+Music, drama, dance, art, textiles and photography are each embedded in the culture of King’s Ely.
 In 2018, the school won the Art and Craft category at the prestigious Education Business Awards, and in 2019 the King’s Ely Drama Department earned 5* reviews at the Edinburgh Fringe Festival with their original production, Ugly Youth.

 All major sports are offered, along with an impressive array of other activities, helping every pupil to realise their sporting potential.
 Rowing, athletics, golf, cricket, hockey, tennis, rugby, netball, equestrian and football – the choices are endless.
 The working week, which no longer includes formal lessons on Saturdays, also enables pupils to participate fully in regional and national events.
 Our reputation in rowing advances year on year, with our use of one of the best stretches of river in the country enabling students to train alongside Cambridge University rowers.